 It means that improving key user scenarios can give you a rapid, significant increase in overall user satisfaction.
 Moreover, this can be done in considerably less time using fewer financial resources.

-Identify scenarios that cause struggles and simplify them with the help of UX design.
+Identify scenarios that cause struggles and simplify them with the help of UX design to remove friction from fintech products.

-This instantly boosts the overall experience of the digital financial product and awards you with customer loyalty.
+Removing friction will instantly boost the overall experience of the digital financial product and will award you with customer loyalty.

-These 20 Fintech UX / UI tips clearly demonstrate both the dos and don'ts leading to a great banking user experience.
-We have added a detailed description of each of these examples so you can understand where the problem lies and what exact steps you need to take in order to simplify this pain and turn it into a pleasant experience in your own financial product design.
+We have added a detailed description of each of these examples so you can understand where the problem lies and what exact steps you need to take in order to remove friction and turn it into a pleasant experience in your own financial product design.

 1. Ensure a Quick and Smooth Login